cedar-ave/docs-project-template/README.md

 This starter Markdown documentation project supports Health Catalyst teams that want to begin managing their documentation as Markdown files.
-It uses the open-source tool [DocFx](https://dotnet.github.io/docfx) (supported on Linux, macOS, and Windows) to generate a website and PDFs.
+It uses the open-source tool [DocFx](https://dotnet.github.io/docfx) to generate a website and PDFs.
 The output is styled to align with Health Catalyst UI and print standards.

-For an example of the web output, markdown cheatsheets, and details on things like icons, callouts, styles, etc., see [platformdocs.healthcatalyst.com](https://platformdocs.healthcatalyst.com).
+For an example of the web output, Markdown cheatsheets, and details on things like icons, callouts, styles, etc., see [platformdocs.healthcatalyst.com](https://platformdocs.healthcatalyst.com).

+The following instructions apply to Windows, but DocFx and this project are also supported on Linux and macOS.

 ## Install DocFx
 - Create a folder in `C:\Program Files` called `docfx`.